- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that the impact of deduplication or compression on data loss risks can vary depending on the implementation, the quality of the technology used, and the specific circumstances of the NAS device.
 It is recommended to carefully evaluate and test the deduplication or compression technologies before implementing them to mitigate any potential data loss risks.
 Additionally, having proper backup and disaster recovery strategies in place is crucial to minimize the impact of data loss in case of any unforeseen issues.

-Although NAS Pixel Stor PS390 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pixel Stor PS390 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -